Our Products

 Screw compressors own the conversation.
 Walk into any compressed air trade show, flip through any purchasing manager's RFQ template, sit in on any consulting engineer's specification meeting, and the screw is the assumed starting point.
 The vane machine, if it comes up at all, gets treated as something that needs to be argued for.
 Nobody ever has to argue for a screw.

-How the Machine Actually Works
+How the Machine Works

 Eccentricity